abacusai/intraprocessing_debiasing/README.md

 To run tabular experiments you can run the following command

 ```
-> python intraproc_tabular config_tabular.yml
+> python intraproc_tabular.py config_tabular.yml
 ```

-Modify the `config_tabular.yml` file to adjust the parameters of the tabular experiment.
-Below are some notes on what each parameter in the yaml file corresponds to.
+To modify the parameters of the tabular experiment change the `config_tabular.yml` file.
+Below are some notes on what each parameter in the yaml file represents.

-### yaml config notes
+### yaml config tabular notes

 - seed: the seed used for the experiment.
 - experiment_name: prefix for output json file.